Ohio State vs. Michigan NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Ohio State has combined with its opponents to score more than 64.5 points in five of 11 games this season.
+- Michigan has combined with its opponents to score more than 64.5 points in three of 11 games this season.

-- The combined points per game average of the two teams, 84.1, is 19.6 points greater than Saturday's over/under.
+- Saturday's total is 19.6 points lower than the two team's combined 84.1 points per game average.

-- These two squads combine to allow 35.3 points per game, 29.2 fewer than this contest's over/under.
+- This contest's over/under is 29.2 points more than the 35.3 these two squads combine to allow per game this season.

 - The average total in Buckeyes games this season is 64.4, 0.1 points fewer than Saturday's over/under of 64.5 .

-- The 52.0 PPG average total in Wolverines games this season is 12.5 points fewer than this game's over/under.
+- In 2021, games involving the Wolverines have averaged a total of 52.0 points, 12.5 fewer than this game's set over/under.

 Ohio State Stats and Trends

-- In Ohio State's 11 games this year, it has seven wins against the spread.
+- In Ohio State's 11 games this season, it has seven wins against the spread.

-- This season, the Buckeyes have an against the spread record of 7-4 in their 11 games as a favorite of 8.5 points or more.

-- Ohio State's games this year have hit the over on six of 11 set point totals (54.5%).
+- The Buckeyes have been favored by 7.5 points or more 11 times this season and are 7-4 ATS in those contests.

-- Ohio State is 7-4 against the spread and 10-1 overall this season when the team puts up more than 16.3 points.
+- Ohio State is 7-4 against the spread and 10-1 overall in games when it puts up more than 16.3 points.

-- Ohio State is 7-4 against the spread and 10-1 overall when the team picks up over 306.7 yards.
+- In games that Ohio State churns out more than 306.7 yards, the team is 7-4 against the spread and 10-1 overall.

-- This year, the Buckeyes have nine turnovers, six fewer than the Wolverines have takeaways (15).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.